Major Flooding In The Midwest Leaves 2 Dead, 2 Missing

 This is lot 123 #GreenAcres from Saturday 3/16 (dryground) to today3/18 (flooded) for a comparison of the area! #Flood2019 Tweeted by @OfcGrubb pic.twitter.com/5mzyQBDw9x— Bellevue Police (@BellevuePolice) March 18, 2019

-Residual flooding continues on Monday, the National Weather Service warns. "[R]ivers and streams continue to be at record levels and have expanded to areas unaccustomed to flooding.
+Residual flooding was expected to continue on Monday, the National Weather Service warned. "[R]ivers and streams continue to be at record levels and have expanded to areas unaccustomed to flooding.
 Travel is still hazardous, and is discouraged.
 Please do not drive across flooded roadways."

-In Nebraska, the flood waters indundated two military facilities, Offutt Air Force Base and the Nebraska National Guard's Camp Ashland.
+In Nebraska, the floodwaters inundated two military facilities, Offutt Air Force Base and the Nebraska National Guard's Camp Ashland.

-After a major flood in 2015 that was characterized as a once-in-a-thousand years event, the National Guard installed new floodgates at Camp Ashland, according to the Omaha World-Herald.
+After a major flood in 2015 that was characterized as a once-in-a-thousand-years event, the National Guard installed new floodgates at Camp Ashland, according to the Omaha World-Herald.

 But the apparatus apparently didn't work so well against this flood: The water was reportedly 5 feet high inside one of the site's buildings.